FAMILY VIOLENCE PROGRAM OF CLEVELAND

-* Outreach: Organize and execute speaking events, assist with volunteer recruitment, assist court advocate with clients.
+* Outreach: Organize and execute speaking events, assist with volunteer recruitment, assist court advocate in working with clients.

-* Shelter Assistance: Sort and store donations, work a shift on 24-hour hot line, assist with yard work or interior cleaning.
+* Shelter Assistance: Sort and store donations, work a shift on the shelter's 24-hour hot line, assist with yard work or interior cleaning.

 Training provided for all opportunities; time commitment of four hours a week for eight months is required.
 752-0316.